/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • Assign a Program Coordinator to provide support for Intern during the internship

-• Remind about the arrangement of airport services: If the time and date of the Intern’s arrival in Vietnam are to be between 8:00 am and 8:00 pm from Monday to Friday (local time), ABROADER will arrange for staff to pick up Intern at the airport.
-If the time of the Intern’s arrival in Vietnam is different from the above-mentioned time frame, ABROADER will arrange car services for the Intern to travel from the airport to the accommodation.
+• Remind about the arrangement of airport services: If the time and date of Intern’s arrival in Vietnam are to be between 8:00 am and 5:00 pm from Monday to Friday (local time), ABROADER will arrange a staff to pick up Intern at the airport.
+If the time of Intern’s arrival in Vietnam is different from the above-mentioned time frame, ABROADER will arrange car services for the Intern to travel from the airport to the accommodation.

 ABROADER’s pre-departure guide is only one component of the intern’s preparation.
 It is the intern’s own responsibility to do their own research to understand issues related to safety, health, political, cultural, and religious conditions in Vietnam.